 The irresistible conclusion, in fact, is that the ACL’s agenda is not a “Christian” agenda, but rather simply a conservative one.

-If the ACL sought, above all, to pursue an agenda in line with what the gospels say is God’s agenda, then their primary focus would be ensuring that Australia looks after the poor and cares for people in need.
+If the ACL sought, above all, to pursue an agenda in line with what the gospels say is God’s agenda, then their primary focus would be ensuring that Australia look after the poor and cared for people in need.
 They would pursue freedom of speech so that Christians could talk about their faith and make sure Australians were free to practice any religion they chose, without persecution or discrimination.
 They would concentrate on loving their brothers, not alienating them.

 What the ACL has done instead is pursue a relentlessly conservative agenda and covered that agenda with a “Christian” cloak.
 That agenda is no more or less valid than any other agenda - lobby groups are an inevitable consequence of our democratic system of government.
 But the “Christian” label is grossly misleading.

 The focus on gay marriage makes this especially clear.

 As is probably by now obvious to you, I am a Christian, but I cannot see how gay marriage will have any effect on my marriage or my faith.
 I fail to see why it has anything to do with me at all, other than the fact that the legal right for people to enter into same sex marriage is being withheld by people claiming to speak on behalf of my religion.
 In case I haven’t made it clear yet - they do not speak for me or for my religion as I understand it.